obliadp/r10k_payload_deploy/README.md

 -------

 set the webhook up in git with a shared secret, application/json, url
-<yourserver>:<yourport>/payload, and check the box 'Send me everything'
+<yourserver>:<yourport>/payload, and check the box 'Just the push event'

 config
 ------